-As the leading cause of death – accounting for more than 30% of all deaths in the United States – heart attack, stroke and other cardiovascular diseases are taking their toll on millions of people, despite the fact that most cases can be prevented.
+Accounting for more than 30% of all deaths in the United States, heart attack, stroke and other cardiovascular diseases are taking their toll on millions of people, even though most cases are preventable.

-According to a study published in the Annals of Internal Medicine, cardiovascular disease related deaths could actually be cut in half if prevention was more prevalent.
+According to a study published in the Annals of Internal Medicine, cardiovascular disease-related deaths could be cut in half if prevention was more prevalent.

-Researchers from the Rollins School of Public Health at Emory University in Atlanta looked at cardiovascular death rates in each of the 50 states and the District of Columbia and tallied the rates of the modifiable risk factors that affect cardiovascular disease – smoking, high cholesterol, high blood pressure, type 2 diabetes and obesity.
+Researchers from the Rollins School of Public Health at Emory University in Atlanta looked at cardiovascular death rates in each of the 50 states and the District of Columbia.
+Next, they tallied the rates of the modifiable risk factors that affect cardiovascular disease: smoking, high cholesterol, high blood pressure, type 2 diabetes, and obesity.

 Eliminating these five risk factors would prevent more than half of the U.S. deaths related to cardiovascular disease.
-Researchers then asked what would happen if the nation could reach the same rate of deaths for cardiovascular disease as the states where the rate is at it’s best.
+Then, researchers asked what would happen if the nation could reach the same rate of deaths for cardiovascular disease as the states where the rate is at it’s best.
 With that reduction, we would see 10% fewer deaths related to cardiovascular disease.

-“Since 1960, deaths from cardiovascular disease in the U.S. have been reduced by half,” said cardiologist Dr. Gregory Curfman, Editor in Chief of Harvard Health Publications.
+“Since 1960, deaths from cardiovascular disease in the U.S. have…reduced by half,” said cardiologist Dr. Gregory Curfman, Editor in Chief of Harvard Health Publications.
 “But we still have a long way to go.
 Further reducing the death rate by focusing on five modifiable risk factors is a critical goal for all Americans.”